-In each chapter you will be given approximately 8 Qualitative conceptual Questions that require a clear written explanation and approximately 10 Quantitative Calculation Problems that require a mathematical solution.
-Qualitative conceptual questions are more challenging and are more important than quantitative "calculation" problems (it's because you have to have "true" understanding in order to answer a qualitative question whereas a quantitative question allows you to "fake" your way through to an answer.
-See assignment calendar on website for the weekly textbook HW assignment.
+In each chapter you will be given approximately 8 Qualitative Conceptual Questions (CQs) that require a clear written explanation and approximately 10 Quantitative Problems (QPs) that require a mathematical solution.
+CQs are more challenging and are often more important than (QPs), because you need to have "true" understanding in order to answer a qualitative question whereas a quantitative question allows you to "fake" your way through to an answer by using some equation).